Protect your Renters rights

 4. Upon move-out, have the carpets professionally cleaned.
 While this seems expensive, the landlord's carpet cleaners will probably cost more

-and you will have written proof of the work done (carpet cleaner
+and you will have written proof of the work done (your carpet cleaner

 5. Upon move-out, have the rental unit